 Kylee Nash.
 Oh my god.
 Kylee Nash.
 Oh my god.
 Kylee Nash.
 Oh my god.
 Now that that’s out of my system, Fred Olen Ray has introduced us to a trio of women infinitely sexier than Charlie’s Angels and a lot funnier.
 Able to get in just about anywhere thanks to their assets, so to speak, they’re the best of the best.
 Even if they walk around half naked and with see through clothing even during top secret meetings.
 Hey, I don’t question the universe Fred Olen Ray unfolds, I just enjoy it.

-I don’t know what’s weirder, the fact that movie is a satire of women in prison movies (which is kind of like making fun of the mentally disabled kid in class), or that I recognized that 90 percent of the cast for “Bikini Chain Gang” are porn stars.
+I don’t know what’s weirder, the fact that movie is a satire of women in prison movies or that I recognized that 90 percent of the cast for “Bikini Chain Gang” are porn stars.
 But then Fred Olen Ray’s comedy about women in prison is really just a mid-level porno that’s about ninety minutes.
 Well–fifty, when you cut out the monotonous sex scenes that injected mid-story.
 Basically, the story is so utterly simple it’s as if Fred Olen Ray wrote the premise down on a cocktail napkin in between bouts of Scotch and sniffing coke off of Asian strippers’ backs.